buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/continuous-deployment-applications.md

 This document outlines a high-level strategy and approach for Continuous Deployment pipelines across the whole Bürokratt system.

-Continuous Deployment (CD) is the practice of automatically releasing changes from the (`main`) branch frequently and in doing so "continuously" ensuring that the code "integrates" well with other code.
+Continuous Deployment (CD) is the practice of automatically releasing changes from the `main` branch frequently.
+CD allows us to automate the entire process from code commit to production if tests and security checks pass.

-By combining Continuous Integration and infrastructure as code (IaC), we're able to achieve identical deployments with the confidence to be able to deploy to production at any time.
-CD allows us to automate the entire process from code commit to production if CI/CD tests and security checks pass.
+The CI pipeline (see Continuous Integration strategy) produces containers which are effectively immutable build artifacts that are deployed to the AKS cluster.

 ## How does it work?